Round 5 of 22 · Canadian Grand Prix

 The layout features long straights connected by tight chicanes and hairpins, giving the circuit a stop-start character that is brutal on brakes.
 Two DRS zones on the main straight and the back straight create strong overtaking opportunities.
 The infamous Wall of Champions at the exit of the final chicane has claimed multiple world champions, including Michael Schumacher, Damon Hill, and Jacques Villeneuve all in the same race weekend in 1999.
 Turn 6, a tight left-hander after the long back straight, is another key passing point.

 Montreal has produced legendary races throughout its F1 history.
-On 12 June 2011, Jenson Button delivered one of the greatest drives in F1 history, winning from last place after multiple penalties and pit stops in a rain-interrupted race lasting over four hours.
+On 12 June 2011, Jenson Button delivered one of the greatest drives in F1 history, winning after falling to last place mid-race through multiple penalties and pit stops in a rain-interrupted race lasting over four hours.
 On 10 June 2018, Sebastian Vettel won for Ferrari in a strategic masterclass.
 The 1981 race on 27 September saw a tragic accident that claimed the life of a marshal.
 Gilles Villeneuve himself thrilled the home crowd with his fearless driving here before his untimely death.

 The timezone is America/Toronto at EDT (UTC-4).
 A 15:00 local start is 19:00 GMT and 21:00 CEST, giving European fans a comfortable evening watch.
 Asian viewers face an early Monday morning start.
 The sprint race at 12:00 local pushes the European window to 16:00 GMT.
 Check Canada time and Montreal time for conversions.